usaid-cs/yesterday-i-learned/random.md

 - People walked in a different fashion during the medieval times, [due to different footwear](https://www.youtube.com/watch?v=EszwYNvvCjQ).
 Because shoes back then tend to be leather socks, the ball of the feet land first.
 Now, the heels land first (which saves energy, but is detrimental to the joints).
 So, unless you have a reason, "try to walk on your balls".
 - [Austin Evans had his house burn down once.](https://www.youtube.com/watch?v=PGqZkOveLb8) [It was not his heater.](https://twitter.com/austinnotduncan/status/428747620354236416?lang=en)
 - If someone is watching you, then if you yawn, they might as well.
-- If you suspect you will be criticised in a meeting, sit next to the person in the meeting.
-It is much harder to be criticised when the person needs to turn the body to you.
 - Cigarette filters are made of fiberglass.
 - Zack says the name "BlackBerry" was coined by marketing company Lexicon Branding, due to the resemblance of the keyboard's buttons to that of the [drupelets](https://en.wikipedia.org/wiki/Drupe) that compose the blackberry fruit.
 - To [determine the week day of any date](http://gmmentalgym.blogspot.ca/2011/03/day-of-week-for-any-date-revised.html#ndatebasics): (Sunday=0 ~ Saturday=6) + (Map your months to 6 or 5,2 or 1,2,5,0,3,5,1,4,6,2,4) + (Some really, really weird rules regarding years).